SummaryRead the full fact sheet

-- dilutional hyponatremia, when the user 'drowns' their brain by drinking too much water.
+- dilutional hyponatremia – when the user 'drowns' their brain by drinking too much water.

 In an emergency, call for help

-Stay with the person until the ambulance arrives and tell the ambulance officers as much as you can about what drugs were taken, how long ago and any pre-existing medical conditions the person may have.
+Stay with the person until the ambulance arrives.
+Tell the ambulance officers as much as you can about what drugs were taken, when they were taken and whether the person has a medical condition.

-- permanent damage to the brain cells that make the neurotransmitter serotonin, which is involved in mood regulation, body temperature, appetite and sex drive
+- permanent damage to the brain cells that make the neurotransmitter serotonin – which is involved in mood regulation, body temperature, appetite and sex drive

 - liver damage